aurelienlair/rest/README.md

-# rest
-Rest API usage
+# Rest what is this?

 REST (REpresentational State Transfer) is an architectural style for developing web services.
 The (main) characteristics are that REST is: